nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Enhanced help feature

-#### Design considerations:

 **Rationale**

-  * Previous help feature simply opens a page with a link to the website, this is bad because:
+  Previous help feature simply opens a page with a link to the website, this is bad because:
   * The flow is lengthy
   * User may not be able to access website when operating without the internet

   Therefore, we want to make this better by simplifying the flow.
 We do this by adding:
   * Making the help command return things in the application console
-    * Letting users enter an extra argument to specify what command they need guiding on
+  * Letting users enter an extra argument to specify what command they need guiding
+  * Give suggestions to users in case of a mistake in the extra argument, i.e. typo

+**Implementation details**

+  Since the previous help feature needs to let the UI know that it wants to open the help window, this requires the `CommandResult` to have a special boolean attribute for capturing this event.
+We don't need this anymore, and thus we can perform a refactor to get rid of this attribute.

+  Since we want to directly display the help message to the user, we can use the `DisplayResult` UI component to show the message.
+It is convenient that every `Command` subclasses already has the `MESSAGE_USAGE` string attribute to indicate how the command should be used.
+Therefore, we can just directly fetch this from the `Command` subclasses if the extra argument the user inputs is valid.

+  Finally, we want to give suggestions if the user makes a typo.
+To do this, we must first be able to recognize if a user-made input is similar to a valid command word.
+To do this, we can utilise one of the many coefficients out there that can measure the degree of similarity between two strings, For this particular implementation, we will go with the [Sorensen-Dice coefficient](https://en.wikipedia.org/wiki/S%c3%b8rensen%e2%80%93Dice_coefficient).
+The idea is to check if the maximum degree of similarity between the input and each one of the command words exceeds a certain threshold and, if so, suggest to the user what inputs they need to make.
+Otherwise, the `ResultDisplay` will just give out an error that the input is unrecognizable.

 ### \[Proposed\] Undo/redo feature